xmatters/xMattersAppMonCommPlan/README.md

 2. Ensure that this Comm Plan has been deployed into xMatters.
 For help on configuring Comm Plans, please see this link: https://help.xmatters.com/OnDemand/xmodwelcome/communicationplanbuilder/exportcommplan.htm

+Ensure that you've configured endpoints for xMatters and AppMon in the Outbound Integration.

 # Testing
 Once you have the xMatters AppMon Plugin deployed in Dynatrace AppMon, test it from the Plugin Development page in AppMon's Server Settings: